A Song of Ice and Fire: Game of Thrones (2011–2019)

-Shortly after the season 3 premiere in March 2013, the network announced that Game of Thrones would be returning for a fourth season, which would cover the second half of A Storm of Swords along with the beginnings of A Feast for Crows and A Dance With Dragons.
+Shortly after the season 3 premiere in March 2013, the network renewed Game of Thrones for a fourth season, which would cover the second half of A Storm of Swords along with the beginnings of A Feast for Crows and A Dance With Dragons.
 Game of Thrones was nominated for 15 Emmy Awards for season 3.
 Two days after the fourth season premiered in April 2014, HBO renewed Game of Thrones for a fifth and sixth season.
 Season 5 premiered on April 12, 2015, and set a Guinness World Records for winning the highest number of Emmy Awards for a series in a single season and year, winning 12 out of 24 nominations, including Outstanding Drama Series.

 These episodes were watched by 8 million viewers, setting a record number for the series.
 On January 2, 2016, Martin confirmed that the sixth volume would not be published before the start of the sixth season of the HBO series.
 The sixth season premiered on April 24, 2016.
 These episodes received the most nominations for the 68th Primetime Emmy Awards with 23, winning 12, including the award for Outstanding Drama Series.
 The seventh season premiered on July 16, 2017.
 The eighth and final season premiered on April 14, 2019.

-A spin-off prequel series, House of the Dragon, was later developed based on Martin's Fire & Blood.
-The first season premiered on August 21, 2022.
+House of the Dragon (2022–present)

+A spin-off prequel television series, House of the Dragon, was later developed based on sections of Martin's Fire & Blood — specifically the second half of the first volume, an expanded version of the novellas The Rogue Prince and The Princess and the Queen.
+House of the Dragon is created by George R. R. Martin and Ryan J. Condal for HBO.
+It is the second television series in the Game of Thrones franchise.
+The series is set two hundred years before the events of Game of Thrones and chronicles the events leading up to the Targaryen civil war, known as the "Dance of the Dragons", and the war itself.
+House of the Dragon received a straight-to-series order in October 2019, with casting beginning in July 2020 and principal photography beginning in April 2021 in the United Kingdom.

+The first season of the series premiered in 2022 and consists of ten episodes, adapting "Heirs of the Dragon – A Question of Succession" from Fire & Blood, which focuses on the succession crisis following the deaths of Jaehaerys' sons and the eventual reign of his grandson Viserys I. The novella The Rogue Prince, previously published in the anthology Rogues in 2014, uses the majority of this text.

+Subsequent seasons adapt "The Dying of the Dragons" from Fire & Blood, which focuses on the Dance of the Dragons, the succession war between Rhaenyra Targaryen and her younger half-brother Aegon II, and forms the primary basis of House of the Dragon.
+An abridged version was included in the novella The Princess and the Queen, which was published in the anthology Dangerous Women in 2013.
+The second season premiered in 2024 and consists of eight episodes.
+A third season premiered in 2026.